 Asking for employee input should also be an integral aspect of monitoring efficiency levels, since your operators can provide you with firsthand insight into how long individual tasks take, the challenges, and solutions they’ve found to overcome them.
 When involving employees in the process, be sure to explain the benefits to secure their commitment.
 By identifying daily tasks, your business can estimate reasonable timeframes and agree on a standardised system that benefits everyone.

-To rapidly improve warehouse productivity, your business must put into place the means to analyse operations, identify inefficiencies, and introduce practical, effective solutions that save time, money.
+To rapidly improve warehouse productivity, your business must put into place the means to analyse operations, identify inefficiencies, and introduce practical, effective solutions that save time, and money.
 Don’t wait until shortfalls in efficiency lead to reduced profit—nip any underlying issues in the bud before they become a significant obstacle.

 Warehouse optimisation to accelerate operator duties